|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Forget the meatloaf—mix up this salmon loaf instead for a healthy dose of protein, omega-3 fatty acids, and B vitamins.
-Because it uses canned salmon, the loaf is a budget-friendly meal—which makes sense, given that it's the type of recipe that stems from Depression-era cooking.
-Surprisingly, at one time, fish was seen as a less-expensive but healthy alternative to red meat.
+Because this recipe calls for canned salmon, this dish is a budget-friendly meal—which makes sense, since it stems from Depression-era cooking.
+At one time, fish was considered a less-expensive but healthy alternative to red meat.

-Keep in mind that canned salmon can have bones in it, so pick through the fish before you mix it into the loaf.
+Canned salmon can sometimes have bones in it, so pick through the fish before you mix it into the loaf.
 Serve the salmon loaf alongside a cucumber-dill salad and buttered mashed potatoes for a healthy, homestyle dinner.

 - 16 ounces canned salmon, drained